Features

 • 10 rules per board, for accounts with up to 5 members

-• twice as many rules, as the number of users, for accounts with more than 5 members
+• Twice as many rules, as the number of users, for accounts with more than 5 members

-(for example 20 rules per board for a 10-user account, 100 rules per board for a 50-user account)
+(e.g., 20 rules per board for a 10-user account, 100 rules per board for a 50-user account)

-Please note, process automation is only available to the Enterprise plan subscribers.
+Note that process automation is only available to the Enterprise plan subscribers.

-You can change your service plan any time from Account Administration - Plan & Billing details
+You can change your service plan any time from Account Administration → Plan & Billing details.

 Can I use file attachments?